jfodera/Weather-Music/lab5/README.md

          On signup, send verification when account created, notify user account created, verification email send, click here to log in once verified

-         on Login: error if account not verified, popup that says click here to resend verification email
+         on Login: error if account not verified, auto sends email

          enter your email:
          *Must verify email to get past*